If you live in the UK then there’s a good chance you’ll be familiar with Freeview, the UK’s free-to-air digital broadcaster.

 The catch, as above, is that this will rely upon broadcasters to start supporting them, and manufacturers to update their hardware.

 Initial signs seem good however.
-Freeview Play has been equipped to deal with 4K since its inception, and the 2017 specification of the platform includes support for the broadcast-ready HDR standard Hybrid Log Gamma.
+Freeview Play has been equipped to deal with 4K since its inception, and the platform has supported for the broadcast-ready HDR standard Hybrid Log Gamma since 2017.

 When broadcasters eventually start making use of these new standards, you can be certain Freeview Play won’t be far behind.